YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-godot/godot-gdscript.md

 dialogue_runner.variable_storage.set_value("$player_name", "Hero")
 ```

-The runner creates a `YarnInMemoryVariableStorage` automatically.
+The runner automatically creates a `YarnInMemoryVariableStorage`.
 If you need persistence, subclass `YarnVariableStorage` and assign it in the inspector.

 ### Signals